William Shattuck of Watertown

 What DNA Tests Tell Us About Shattucks

-There is another record of our family's ancient tribal wanderings that is preserved and passed intact from one generation to the next.
+There a record of our family's ancient tribal wanderings that is preserved and passed intact from one generation to the next.
 It is the record in our DNA, particularly the Y-DNA passed on from father to son.
 The DNA record does not record names and dates.
 What it does do is tell you how two people are related by identifying the date of a common ancestor and the genetic distance from relatives.
 The more recent the common ancestor, the more matches you find in the markers found in their DNA.

 Joseph Cummings Shattuck (1835-1921) is the great grandfather of Donald McKeown Shattuck, a Shattuck descendant who has been DNA tested.
 This family is descended from William Shattuck's son John Shattuck (1642-1675).